.

 The Core & The Evolution

-At the heart of every clinical laboratory and pathology group is its diagnostic capability.
+At the heart of every clinical laboratory and pathology group is diagnostic capability.
 This foundational role ensures that every test result leads to a proper diagnosis.

 However, the modern lab's informatics role doesn't stop there: